Engin Can Aksoy

-Engin Can Aksoy (born 14 November 2003) is a Turkish professional footballer who plays as a left-back for Eyüpspor, on loan from Hatayspor.
+Engin Can Aksoy (born 14 November 2003) is a Turkish professional footballer who plays as a left-back for Hatayspor.

 Professional career

 Aksoy is a youth product of Bağcilar Eğitimspor, Bağcılar İstoçspor, Bağcılar SK and Hatayspor.
 He made his professional debut with Hatayspor in a 4–1 Süper Lig win over Giresunspor on 22 May 2022.
 In the summer of 2022, he was promoted to Hatayspor's senior team.
 On 23 February 2023, he joined Eyüpspor in the TFF First League after Hatayspor withdrew from the league following the 2023 Turkey–Syria earthquake.